RedSiege/EyeWitness/README.md

 ./EyeWitness -f urls.xml -t 8 --open

+Config File:
+There is a sample config file within the "configs" directory.
+To use a config file, copy it (and modify it as needed) into the same directory as EyeWitness.
+Currently, the config file only works with the ruby version, however this will be added into the python version shortly.
+The config file is always trumped by the command line options.

 Thanks:
 Thanks to Jason Hill (@jasonhillva) for helping to get the xml parsing working.
 And thanks to the group of guys I work with giving me their thoughts on new features I could add in, ways to optimize the code, and more.